MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/troubleshoot-authorization-requestdenied-graph-api.md

 ## Cause of the Authorization_RequestDenied error

 This error typically occurs because the user or app does not have sufficient permissions.

-## Troubleshooting Microsoft Graph API by using Postman

-The following example uses [app-only authentication](/entra/identity-platform/permissions-consent-overview#app-only-access-access-without-a-user) with Entra ID in Postman.
-To call Graph APIs, your app registration must have:
+To call Graph APIs, your app registration must have the following two premisisons:

 - The appropriate Microsoft Entra RBAC role for the required access level.
 For more information, see [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference).
 - The necessary API permissions to access Microsoft Graph.

+## Troubleshooting Microsoft Graph API by using Postman

+The following example uses [app-only authentication](/entra/identity-platform/permissions-consent-overview#app-only-access-access-without-a-user) with Entra ID in Postman.
 ### Step 1: Assign RBAC role to the app registration (Service Principal)

 1. Log in to the [Azure portal](https://portal.azure.com).
 Go to **Microsoft Entra ID**.